 • In 2017-18 the Governance Leadership Council began by assessing the strengths and weaknesses of the current model and the need for change.
+The Governance Leadership Council, with recommended approval from PaRC at the time, proposed the 4 committees:

 The review of governance is included in the timeline below.